Global Data Sources

 Our PEP dataset is refreshed every 24 hrs so updates will be available in the platform once every 24 hours, but this can be slightly longer depending on the update speed of the listing etc. First AML's stance is that once an individual is a PEP they will always screen as a PEP so previous listings will be shown in the platform.
 Alongside this we have legacy PEP data from prior to 2018 when legislation changed.

-Current as of the 29th of July 2024
+Current as of the 16th Dec 2024